-1) whether referencing only the Title and Part of the Code of Federal Regulations in the Rule, constitutes substantial compliance with Part 2 of Article 2A of the Administrative Procedure Act, specifically G.S.
+1) whether referencing only the Title and Part of the Code of Federal Regulations in the Rule, without specifying where the material can be obtained, constitutes substantial compliance with Part 2 of Article 2A of the Administrative Procedure Act, specifically G.S.
 150B-21.2(a)(1)(hereinafter "Part 2.")
 If so, the Commission should approve the rule notwithstanding the revision.
 Stated differently, if the published rule was satisfactory, the revision is as well.